Why Hiring Too Early Costs $48K: The First Hire Mistake That Destroys 9 Months of Progress

 Month 9: Separation ($48K spent)Month 1: Capacity Pain

-Working 60+ hours
+Working 60+ hours with no relief in sight

-Turning away opportunities
+Turning away qualified opportunities you cannot service

-Conclusion: “I need to hire”
+Deciding “I need to hire” as the only visible solution

 Month 2: Rushed Hiring

-Post a job with no systems
+Posting a job with no systems or documentation in place

-Hire the first acceptable candidate
+Hiring the first acceptable candidate instead of the right one

 Months 3–5: Training Chaos

-20 hours/week explaining undocumented processes
+Spending 20 hours per week explaining undocumented processes

 Months 6–8: Performance Failure